fdcastel/Hyper-V-Automation/README.md

 You may use `-Version` to specify the Windows version of the image (recommended).
 This ensures that all appropriate drivers for the system are installed correctly.

 For WIM files you must also use `-ImageIndex` to inform the image index inside of WIM.
 For VHDX files the image index must be always `1` (the default).

+Please note that -- unlike the `-AddVirtioDrivers` option from `New-VHDXFromWindowsImage` -- this script cannot install the [QEMU Guest Agent](https://pve.proxmox.com/wiki/Qemu-guest-agent) in an existing `vhdx`, as its operations are limited to the offline image (cannot run the installer).